PuneetGopinath/DistributeTracker/README.md

 I'm personally a follower of ISKCON (International Society for Krsna Consciousness) and I've seen how some people record their distribution count in their hands or sometimes notepads.

+NOTE for reviewers: Since sign in system is not yet implemented, a user is by default logged in always.

 ## Features

 - Intutive interface for easy data entry